Setting Up a Pumping Station With Must-Have Supplies

 Two Steps to Set The Pumping Station

-Setting up a pumping station for breastfeeding is a great way to ensure that you can breastfeed your child anytime, anywhere.
+Setting up a pumping station for breastfeeding is a great way to ensure you can breastfeed your child anytime, anywhere.

 - Make sure you’ve got everything you need handy so that nobody has to leave the room while they’re pumping.